 One Christmas

-I would guess that at least some of us look back on a Christmas or two as being a good Christmas; one of those seasons where it all came together, nailed the gift-giving or one christmasgift-receiving, perfect Christmas meal, family all home AND fight-free.
+I would guess that at least some of us look back on a Christmas or two as being a good Christmas; one of those seasons where it all came together, nailed the gift-giving or gift-receiving, perfect Christmas meal, family all home AND fight-free.
 Or perhaps it wasn’t just one Christmas, but moments from a few that we remember.

 But I would guess there are many more of us, who come to the end of the holiday season, look back and wonder,